OscarS05/Trello-like-project-api/README.md

 - Users (with recursive deletion)
 - Workspaces, Projects, and Teams
 - Lists, Cards, Checklists, and Items
-- Members, Labels, and Attachments
+- Members(Workspaces, projects, teams), Labels, and Attachments
 - ✅ User roles by context belonging to workspaces, projects or teams: `owner`, `admin`, `member`
 - ✅ Roles per subscription plan: `basic`, `premium`
 - ✅ Assigning/de-assigning equipment to projects
 - ✅ Securely upload files and images with Cloudinary
 - ✅ Secure download via proxy endpoint with streams
-- ✅ Message queues with BullMQ for sending emails
+- ✅ Message queues with BullMQ for sending emails and uploading files

 ## 🛠 Additional Features